wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot
-Status: Alpha.
+Status: Beta.
-* Traceback issue after summarize text "KeyError: human_name", will sort out, soon or tomorrow.
-* Current issue is to do with, parsing output from model and/or logic behind handling of prompt links in scripts and/or the order the keys are being saved to the "config.yaml".
+* Current issue is to do with, parsing output from model and/or logic behind handling of prompt links in scripts.
-* Model compatibility delayed due to Huggingface downloads suddenly not work on Downlord app, keeps retrying, have to rely upon browser based downloads on mobile broadband.
+* Model compatibility somewhat delayed due to Huggingface downloads suddenly not work on Downlord app, keeps retrying.

 ### DESCRIPTION: